What Must Be Disclosed When Selling a House in California?

 Get a near-instant real estate house price estimate from HomeLight for free.
 Our tool analyzes the records of recently sold homes near you, your home’s last sale price, and other market trends to provide a preliminary range of value in under two minutes.

-Supplemental Property Tax is a notice that the buyer needs to get the property revalued by a tax assessor on the transfer of title.
-The buyer has to pay additional taxes on the title change.
+• Supplemental Property Tax is a notice that the buyer needs to get the property revalued by a tax assessor upon the transfer of title.
+They have to pay additional taxes on the title change.

-Ordnance Locations are areas used for military training, so there is a chance that there are live bombs and ammunition in the area.
+• Ordnance Locations are areas used for military training, so there is a chance that live bombs and ammunition are present.
 Sellers must disclose if their property is within a mile of ordnance locations.

-Water Heat Security Against Earthquakes: The seller has to certify that the water heater is braced, anchored, or strapped to resist falling or horizontal displacement due to earthquake motion.
+• The health and safety code urges sellers to certify that the water heater is braced, anchored, or strapped and can resist falling or horizontal displacement when there’s an earthquake.

 Realtor associations have created websites or pages where sellers can review or search mandatory disclosure rules and documents.
 The California Association of Realtors created a comprehensive sales disclosure chart in California.